 - the school has a right to expect that long hair can be safely tied back for work in learning activities such as cookery, technology, art, physical education and any other situations where a risk assessment deems it to be placing individuals at risk. - The school consider it is reasonable to ban pupils from wearing jewellery as it considers that this poses a risk of injury or has the potential to place a pupil at increased risk of bullying and harassment.
-Jewellery linked to religious observance or devotion (Hindu necklace) e.g. may be worn but a waiver must be signed by parents. - Members of LGB have considered that a suitable watch/fitbits may be worn throughout the day but must be removed in learning activities where it is deemed to be a health and safety risk [such as cookery, physical education, technology, art and any other situations where a risk assessment seems it to be placing individuals at risk.]
-This must not incorporate any mobile technology where pupils/staff can be recorded or images taken or GPS. - the school needs to be able to identify individual pupils in order to maintain good order and identify intruders easily and therefore aspects of uniform must, unless agreed by the Headteacher, be worn for learning beyond the classroom. - teaching and learning: if a pupil's face is obscured for any reason, the teacher may not be able to judge their engagement with learning, and to secure their participation in discussions and practical activities, therefore this will not be acceptable. - protecting young people from external pressure to wear clothing they would not otherwise choose to adopt, protecting them from harassment, and from having to adopt dress codes associated with extreme or anti-social elements in the wider community, including styles and colours of clothing associated with gangs. - promoting a strong, cohesive, school identity that supports high standards and a sense of identity among pupils: if some children look very different to their peers, this can inhibit integration, equality and cohesion.
-The wearing of makeup and nail varnish is forbidden.

-• promoting harmony between different groups represented in the school is essential
+Jewellery linked to religious observance or devotion may be worn but a waiver must be signed by parents. - We urge parents not to allow their children have their ears pierced during term time.
+However, in the event that this does occur, parents must sign a consent form for the earrings to be worn during the healing period (see Appendix 1).
+Plastic earring retainers are not a safety precaution and, to be able to wear these in school, the earring consent form must be signed. - Members of the LGB have considered that a suitable watch/fitbits may be worn throughout the day but must be removed in learning activities where it is deemed to be a health and safety risk [such as cookery, physical education, technology, art and any other situations where a risk assessment seems it to be placing individuals at risk.]
+This must not incorporate any mobile technology where pupils/staff can be recorded or images taken or GPS. - the school needs to be able to identify individual pupils in order to maintain good order and identify intruders easily and therefore aspects of uniform must, unless agreed by the Head of School, be worn for learning beyond the classroom. - teaching and learning: if a pupil's face is obscured for any reason, the teacher may not be able to judge their engagement with learning, and to secure their participation in discussions and practical activities, therefore this will not be acceptable. - protecting young people from external pressure to wear clothing they would not otherwise choose to adopt, protecting them from harassment, and from having to adopt dress codes associated with extreme or anti-social elements in the wider community, including styles and colours of clothing associated with gangs. - promoting a strong, cohesive, school identity that supports high standards and a sense of identity among pupils: if some children look very different to their peers, this can inhibit integration, equality and cohesion.
+The wearing of makeup and nail varnish is forbidden. - promoting harmony between different groups represented in the school is essential.

-The members of LGB will publicise the uniform/appearance policy on our school website, in the school prospectus and in school rules.
+The members of the LGB will publicise the uniform/appearance policy on our school website and in school rules.
 Rules on wearing school uniform will be included in the home school agreement.
-Pupils and parents/carers will receive information that makes them aware of the

-School's expectations before they commence our school, where the school has been contacted by the prospective parents.
+Pupils and parents/carers will receive information that makes them aware of Hart Primary's expectations before they commence our school, where the school has been contacted by the prospective parents.

-The members of LGB will consider once the uniform/appearance policy has been agreed, any request that is made to vary the policy:
+The members of the LGB will consider once the uniform/appearance policy has been agreed, any request that is made to vary the policy: